U.S. senator launches bill to go slow on LNG exports despite Ukraine

-As Russia has tightened its grip on Ukraine’s Crimea region this week, a slew of Republican U.S. lawmakers, including House Speaker John Boehner, have called on the Obama administration to speed up LNG approvals in order to protect Ukraine and Europe from Moscow’s control over natural gas shipments via pipeline.
+As Russia has tightened its grip on Ukraine’s region of Crimea this week, a slew of U.S. lawmakers, including Speaker of the House John Boehner, have called on the Obama administration to speed up LNG approvals in order to protect Ukraine and Europe from Moscow’s control over natural gas shipments via pipeline.

 Russia supplies about 60 percent of Ukraine’s gas and crimped supply to Ukraine and Europe most recently in 2009 and 2008.